Rare-earth element: Light versus heavy classification

 The classification of rare-earth elements is inconsistent between authors.
-The most common distinction between rare-earth elements is made by atomic numbers; those with low atomic numbers are referred to as light rare-earth elements (LREE), those with high atomic numbers are the heavy rare-earth elements (HREE), and those that fall in between are typically referred to as the middle rare-earth elements (MREE).
-Commonly, rare-earth elements with atomic numbers 57 to 61 (lanthanum to promethium) are classified as light and those with atomic numbers 62 and greater are classified as heavy-rare earth elements.
+The most common distinction between rare-earth elements is made by atomic numbers.
+Those with low atomic numbers are referred to as light rare-earth elements (LREE), those with high atomic numbers are the heavy rare-earth elements (HREE), and those that fall in between are typically referred to as the middle rare-earth elements (MREE).
+Commonly, rare-earth elements with atomic numbers 57 to 61 (lanthanum to promethium) are classified as light and those with atomic numbers 62 and greater are classified as heavy rare-earth elements.

 Increasing atomic numbers between light and heavy rare-earth elements and decreasing atomic radii throughout the series causes chemical variations.
 Europium is exempt of this classification as it has two valence states: Eu^{2+} and Eu^{3+}.
-Yttrium is grouped as heavy rare-earth element due to chemical similarities.
+Yttrium is grouped as a heavy rare-earth element due to chemical similarities.
 The break between the two groups is sometimes put elsewhere, such as between elements 63 (europium) and 64 (gadolinium).
 The actual metallic densities of these two groups overlap, with the "light" group having densities from 6.145 (lanthanum) to 7.26 (promethium) or 7.52 (samarium) g/cc, and the "heavy" group from 6.965 (ytterbium) to 9.32 (thulium), as well as including yttrium at 4.47.
 Europium has a density of 5.24.